-Storytime is a program for preschool children age 30 months to 5 years old.
+Storytime is an early literacy program for preschoolers 2 ½ to 5 years old.
 It meets on Wednesday and Thursday mornings from 10:30 to 11:30.
 It emphasizes pre-literacy, social, and motor skills through songs, movement, a story, and a take-home craft.
 Please contact Youth Services staff to find out more about our monthly theme.
-The Youth Services Department also hosts a monthly Storytime Party for kids age 2 to 12 and their families.
-Parties celebrate the monthly Storytime theme with songs, games, a story, and a take-home craft.

 Toddler Time is a program for babies and toddlers from birth to 2 ½ years old.
 It meets on Friday mornings from 10:30 to 11:15.
 It builds language, motor, and social skills through songs, lap bounce rhymes, and parallel playtime.

-Lego Club is a space for kids and teens age 5 to 18 to construct Lego projects and socialize.
+Lego Club is a space for kids and teens age 5 to 14 to construct Lego projects and socialize.
 It meets on Thursdays from 4:00 to 5:00, and no sign-up is required.
 Please build with our Legos-we wouldn’t want yours to get lost.

 Please see the Library’s events calendar or Youth Services staff for more information about any of our great programs.
 Contact Youth Services Librarian Rae McFadden by phone at (406) 453-0349 ext.
 215 or e-mail at firstname.lastname@example.org to schedule a library program or tour to meet your group’s needs.

-Kids under the age of 8 must be supervised by a parent or care-giver over 12.
+Kids under the age of 8 must be supervised by a parent or caregiver over 12 while using the Library.

 The Youth Services Department has launched a 1000 Books Before Kindergarten program to help Cascade County babies and kids 5 and under build early literacy skills and get ready for Kindergarten.
 Pick up a reading log in Kids’ Place.
 Kids will earn reward stickers for every 100 books they read, and repeat readings count!